amirhosseinak20/be_bowling/README.md

-# be_bowling
+# BE Bowling
-implementation of realtime multiplayer 10 pin bowling game with typescript, threejs, cannon-es, socketio
+Implementation of realtime multiplayer 10 pin bowling game with typescript, threejs, cannon-es, socket.io